Everyone’s struggling right now.

 I know that sometimes you swear to yourself you’ll punch the next person who says “You write?
 How cute!”
 (And I’m absolutely behind you if you do.
 I’ll even be an eye witness to the fact that it was self defence).

-But if there’s still enough joy in it for you to keep going (and answer this honestly, because if not, if it’s become something so horrible and draining that you find nothing but horror on the page, you stop.
+But if there’s still enough joy in it for you to keep going (and answer this honestly, because if not, if it’s become something so horrible and draining that you find nothing but despair on the page, you stop.
 Maybe you’ll start again, maybe you won’t, but remember this – there must be joy.
 It’s too hard a thing to keep going if there isn’t, and bollocks to anyone who tells you otherwise), if there’s still enough pure pleasure in the knit and punch of words and scenes and characters, then I’m cheering you on.
-If you’re earlier on than me in your writer’s adventure, if you’re further on – I love your indomitable little heart, and I’m cheering.
+If you’re earlier on than me in your writer’s adventure, if you’re further on – I love your beautiful, indomitable heart, and I’m cheering.
 And waving pompoms and blowing curly whistles and throwing confetti.

 And if not, I understand that, too.